lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

-# samtools cloud tests

-## Setup
+# Samtools GCP Cloud Deployment Options

+**Samtools** are a widely used open source toolset for bioinformatics.
+These tools are defined as *"Utilities for the analysis of genomic files which use the Sequence Alignment/Map (SAM) format"*, source code can be found at this [link](http://www.htslib.org/doc/samtools.html).

-### What is it
+## What is it

-- **samtools** – Utilities for the Sequence Alignment/Map (SAM) format - [link](http://www.htslib.org/doc/samtools.html)

 Samtools is a suite of open source programs for interacting with high-throughput sequencing data.
+Samtools is a set of utilities that manipulate alignments in the SAM (Sequence Alignment/Map), BAM, and CRAM formats.
+It converts between the formats, does sorting, merging and indexing, and can retrieve reads in any regions swiftly.
+Samtools is designed to work on a stream
 It consists of three separate repositories:

 - Samtools: Reading/writing/editing/indexing/viewing SAM/BAM/CRAM format
 - BCFtools: Reading/writing BCF2/VCF/gVCF files and calling/filtering/summarising SNP and short indel sequence variants